Cultivating loving attention toward pain with a skilled practitioner creates sustainable change and personal freedom.

 - I’m trained in mindful awareness and use this to witness you and your pain with non-judgement and love.

 - I am nurturing, kind and present.
-I also have a warrior spirit and can cut through BS without being mean or hurtful.
+I am also able to hold my clients accountable without being pushy or harsh.

 - My clients experience change and growth that comes from a combination of their drive and my facilitation.